What is ringworm?

 How do I know if it’s ringworm?

 The appearance of ringworm is exceedingly varied and so as a result it can often be hard to tell if your pet has the disease.
-With some pets that have it, the lesions can be severe in appearance and present themselves as an irritated scaly piece of skin; this area is very sensitive and shouldn’t be touched.
+With some pets that have it, the lesions can be severe in appearance and present themselves as an irritated scaly piece of skin or an oozing raw area; this area is very sensitive and shouldn’t be touched.
 The hair around the ringworm can either be very rough, broken or completely gone.
-Other lesions can be much less severe and as a result can sometimes be mistaken as feline acne or flea allergies.
+Other lesions can be much less severe and as a result can sometimes be mistaken as acne, eczema or flea allergies.

 A vet will be able to tell if your pet has ringworm by running a series of diagnostic tests that will be able to determine if M Canis or another dermatophyte is present.
 A diagnosis should never be made on appearance alone as the skin condition can look like other skin afflictions like the ones mentioned earlier.

 Once the diagnosis of ringworm has been made your vet may prescribe either tablets (to be administered with food) or ointment (to be rubbed into your pet’s coat).
 Healing time can vary between 6 weeks up to 3 months, sometime longer, depending on the severity of the case.

 It is important to remember that a pet with ringworm is highly infectious and so should be treated as such.

 - When handling your infected pet always use gloves and wash your hands afterwards.